HarrisonT1/Portfolio-Project-3/README.md

 </details>

 #### Game tips
-If the user selected the thrid option they are taken to the tips tab. <br>
+If the user selected the third option they are taken to the tips tab. <br>
 This is a list of tips to help the user succeed when playing the game. <br>
 After the list the user hits an input which will return them to the main menu
 <details>